slashk/slashk.github.com/_posts/2012-02-21-revisit-openstack-architecture-diablo.markdown

 ## Future Projects

-The completes the tour of the OpenStack Essex architecture.
-However, OpenStack will not stopping there - the following OpenStack release ("Folsom") [will welcome another core service to the fold](http://eavesdrop.openstack.org/meetings/openstack-meeting/2012/openstack-meeting.2012-02-21-19.59.html):
+This completes the tour of the OpenStack Essex architecture.
+However, OpenStack will not be stopping here - the following OpenStack release ("Folsom") [will welcome another core service to the fold](http://eavesdrop.openstack.org/meetings/openstack-meeting/2012/openstack-meeting.2012-02-21-19.59.html):

 * Network ([Quantum](http://docs.openstack.org/incubation/openstack-network/admin/content/)) provides "network connectivity as a service" between interface devices managed by other Openstack services (most likely Nova).
+The service works by allowing users to create their own networks and then attach interfaces to them.

 Although the [release schedule for Folsom](http://www.openstack.org/conference/san-francisco-2012/) is not yet set (probably Fall 2012), I won't wait six months to update the picture for this.